Medication Forms for 2020-21

 an “Independent Diabetes Management – Student Agreement” form

 must be completed by the student and parent and then the school nurse.

-Agreement-for-Students-Ind-Mgmt- Health Office
+Form: Agreement-for-Students-Ind-Mgmt- Health Office

 Diabetes Care Plans for at school and other forms will be created by the school nurse after receiving both the Health Care Provider Orders and, if applicable, the “Independent Management of Diabetes – Student Agreement” forms.
 Care Plans, etc. will be sent home after created, most likely with your student, for you to review, make corrections if necessary, sign and return to the school nurse.